Enjoy Ann Arbor!

 If You're a Walker...

 You're in luck!
-Ann Arbor was voted the third Best Walking City in 2008, and was named a Gold-level walk friendly community in 2010.
-Over 15% of Ann Arbor residents walk to work, which is more than 6 times the national average (U.S. Census Bureau American Community Survey 2005-2009).
+Ann Arbor was recognized as a Gold Status Community for its leadership in Livability in 2012, voted the third Best Walking City in 2008, and was named a Gold-level walk friendly community in 2010.
+Over 15% of Ann Arbor residents walk to work, which is more than 6 times the national average (U.S. Census Bureau American Community Survey 2006-2010).
 Ann Arbor has 475 miles of sidewalks and over 157 parks to enjoy on-foot, and why not?
 A 30-minute walk burns about 100 calories!
 While you're enjoying Ann Arbor on foot, please keep in mind:

 - Ann Arbor's crosswalk ordinance requires that motorists stop for pedestrians, but only at crosswalks.